Teaching and Learning

 There are a wide range of methods for providing feedback to students.
 The type of feedback will very often depend on the type of assessment and the timing of when the assessment is undertaken.
 When designing assessment, it is also important to consider the method of feedback you will use and the benefits and practicalities of this method.
 Below we will introduce a range of possible feedback methods and identify a number of tools available to you within the University.

 Tips for giving feedback

-When providing feedback to students you should consider how the feedback gives the student every opportunity to use the feedback to improve their performance in the future and reinforce their current achievement.
+When providing feedback to students you should consider how the feedback gives the student every opportunity to use it to improve their performance in the future and reinforce their current achievement.
 Below is a sheet with some helpful tips on giving feedback to students.
-There is also a letter and a form that can be used by staff to help guide students who are resubmitting an assessment previously failed where they need to make improvements to pass the re-submission.

 As technology has become more accessible so the use of audio feedback has become more of a realistic option for staff.
 If you use Turnitin, for example, you will note that it now has the option to include audio comments.
 Audio feedback has been shown to save staff time (Rotherham, 2009) and improve the students’ experience.
 Audio feedback allows students to hear the tonality of voice and inflections which are missed in the written word.